HackRTU/SithScope/README.md

 # SithScope

-**Tool for exfiltrating information through industrial protocols in Operation Technologies environments**
+**Tool for exfiltrating information through industrial protocols in Operation Technologies environments.**

 > **Note:** Sensitive operational details have been redacted from this public document.
 This repository is for documentation purposes only.
 Do **not** use it for unauthorized activities.